 When Oliver and six other students became fast friends at school, it was all quoting the classics and good-natured ribbing in drama class.
 But eventually, they fell into playing the same characters onstage and off — hero, villain, femme fatale, ingénue, sidekick — until some of them began to resent the way they’d been cast.

-During their fourth and final year at the Conservatory, the competition and resentments among them heat up and violence mars opening night of the Scottish play.
+During their fourth and final year at the Conservatory, the competition and resentments among them heat up, and violence mars the opening night of the Scottish play.
 The ensuing police investigation leads to an arrest, but what really happened behind the scenes?

 Author M.L.
 Rio has created an ensemble cast that perfectly captures the precociousness, insecurity, and vulnerability of being a creative 20-something who fully expects to set the world on fire.
 The drama students sashay around the school, reciting Shakespeare to each other, not realizing until it’s far too late that the themes of the bard’s plays and sonnets — jealousy, revenge, madness, betrayal, passion — swirl around them.